Hellenic Air Force: Aircraft accidents and incidents

-The worst accident in the history of the Hellenic Air Force occurred on February 5, 1991, when Lockheed C-130H Hercules s/n 748 crashed into Mount Othrys during the landing approach to Nea Anchialos.
+The worst accident in the history of the Hellenic Air Force occurred on 5 February 1991, when Lockheed C-130H Hercules s/n: 748 crashed into Mount Othrys during the landing approach to Nea Anchialos.
 Sixty-three people were killed.

-On the 30th of January 2023, a Hellenic Air Force upgraded two-seated F-4E Phantom crashed in the Ionian sea at around 10:30 am, 25 nautical miles (46,3 Km) south of Andravida air base.
-The aircraft belonged to the 338th Fighter-Bomber Squadron of the117th Combat Wing based in Andravida.
-The accident occured during a training exercise with another F-4E that successfully retairned to base, the aircraft that crashed was the No.2 of the flight formation.
-According to early sources, shortly before the crash the two pilots sent a distress signal that they would abandon the aircraft and use the ejection seats, later it was indicated that none of the pilots ejected from the aircraft.
-A large search and rescue operation involving helicopters and ships from the Hellenic Air Force, the Hellenic Navy and the Hellenic coast quard was set to find and rescue the pilots.
-The co-pilot has been confirmed killed, while the captain was declared dead a few days later.
-It is still unclear what caused the crash but some speculate that it is due to a technical failure.
+The latest accident occurred on 30 January 2023, when a Hellenic Air Force upgraded two-seated F-4E Phantom crashed in the Ionian sea at around 10:30 am, 25 nautical miles (46,3 km) south of Andravida air base.
+The aircraft belonged to the 338th Fighter-Bomber Squadron of the 117th Combat Wing based in Andravida.
+The accident occurred during a training exercise with another F-4E that successfully returned to base, the aircraft that crashed was the No.2 of the flight formation.
+According to early sources, shortly before the crash, the two pilots sent a distress signal that they would abandon the aircraft and use the ejection seats, later it was indicated that neither of the pilots ejected from the aircraft.
+A large search and rescue operation involving helicopters and ships from the Hellenic Air Force, the Hellenic Navy, and the Hellenic Coast Guard was set to find and rescue the pilots.
+The co-pilot was confirmed killed, while the captain was declared dead a few days later.
+It is still unclear what caused the crash, but some speculate that it was due to a technical failure.